amkokot/alex_kokot/index.md

       As a dual question, I am also interested in the problem of "what summarizations are appropriate for certain datasets?"
 A primary example of this is dimension reduction.
 In recent work, we showed how spectral embeddings on manifolds with noise relate to their noiseless counterparts, and the extent of geometry recoverable in this setting.
 In current work we argue that the incorporation of supervised information allows for complete recovery, with techniques inspired by recent developments with the expected gradient outerproduct (EGOP).
     </p>
     <p>
       I have additionally considered problems regarding graph permanent estimation, comparing rankings, and many other settings, particularly those that relate to the above perspectives.
+Much of my research involves tools from kernel methods, optimal transport, and functional analysis, but I have diverse interests beyond these.
 I am always looking for collaborators, please reach out if interested!
     </p>
   </div>
 </div>